tdepuyt/maritimechartservice-sample-viewer/README.md

 ![App](maritimechartservice-sample-viewer.png)

 ## Features
-* Illustrates how to build web apps consuming the S-57 display functionalities of ArcGIS for Maritime: Server in a JavaScript web app.
+* Illustrates how to build web apps consuming S-57 web services published from ArcGIS for Maritime: Server in a JavaScript web app.
-* Combines the ENCs with the Esri Ocean Basemap.
+* Combines the S-57 web service with the Esri Ocean Basemap.
-* Allows user to easily access and modify server-side rendering options by exposing them to the JavaScript client.
+* Allows users to change S-52 based display settings through the JavaScrip client
+* Provides the ability to search based on object name (OBJNAM) and S-57 dataset names.
+* Enables users to identify on individual features and view their attribute information.

 ## Instructions